-Postpartum depression (PPD) refers to mood problems that happen up to one year after giving birth.
-Short term mood problems are common after giving birth.
-PDD is when severe problems last for more than two weeks.
+Postpartum depression (PPD) refers to mood problems that happen up to 1 year after giving birth.
+Short-term mood problems are common after giving birth.
+PDD is when severe problems last for more than 2 weeks.

 The exact cause is not known.
 It may be due to sudden hormonal changes during and after delivery.

 The risk of this problem is higher in those with:

 - A prior history of depression or PPD

 - A family history of mood disorders

 - Stress or conflict at home or with a partner